logzio/documentation/docs/_include/tracing-shipping/otel-troubleshooting.md

 ```

-##### Possible cause - Receiver failure
+### Receiver failure

 Traces may not be generated if the receiver is not configured properly.

-###### Suggested remedy
+**Suggested remedy**

 If you are unable to receive data, this may be caused by the following:

-* There is a network configuration issue
+* There is a network configuration issue.
-* The receiver configuration is incorrect
+* The receiver configuration is incorrect.
-* The receiver is defined in the receivers section, but not enabled in any pipelines
+* The receiver is defined in the receivers section, but not enabled in any pipelines.
-* The client configuration is incorrect
+* The client configuration is incorrect.

 Those metrics can provide about the receiver: